Dcode99/rSubscriber/README.md

   created APIhelper functions;
   set up resets and creation of mysql databases;
   switched mongo implementation of zip code distances to use the csv file instead;
-  moved APIs.py functionalities into app_attempt.py, flask server that works but with wrong hostname
+  moved APIs.py functionalities into app_attempt.py, flask server that works but with wrong hostname;
+  debugging and testing for getteam and testcount;
+  formatting current capacities of hospitals as a txt file;
+  helper functions for capacities

 Nathan: